tievolu/ping_ts/README.md

 ```
 offset  =  Continually updated and applied to ensure that tx and rx are never less than half the lowest recorded rtt
 ```
+The tool will also attempt to correct problems that occur when the local or destination timestamp counters get reset.
+This usually happens around midnight UTC, but if the destination's timer is based on something else it can happen at any time.